vlad17/vlad17.github.io/_posts/2019-06-22-bert-pt-2-transformer.md

 This glosses over a couple normalization, multiple heads, and computational details, but it's the gist of self-attention and the Transformer block.

-One worth mentioning is the positional encoding, which makes sure that information about a word being present in the \\(i\\)-th position is present before the first Transformer block is applied.
+One thing worth mentioning is the positional encoding, which makes sure that information about a word being present in the \\(i\\)-th position is present before the first Transformer block is applied.

 After possibly many transformer blocks, we get our \\(L\\)-th sequence of embeddings, \\(\\{\textbf{a}^{(L)}\_i\\}\_i\\).
 We plug this as input to another model, the transformer decoder, which uses a similar process to eventually get a loss based on some input-output pair of sentences (e.g., in translation, the decoder converts the previous sequence into \\(\\{\textbf{b}\_j\\}\_j\\), which is compared with the actual translation \\(\\{\textbf{y}^{(L)}\_j\\}\_j\\)